wp-plugins/ewww-image-optimizer/readme.txt

 * added: nextgen and grand flagallery thumb optimization is now stored in database
 * change: significant speed improvement, optimizer only checks for the tools it needs for the current image
 * fixed: urls for converted resizes were not being updated in posts
+* fixed: attempt to convert PNGs with empty alpha channels after optimization on first pass, instead of on re-optimization

 = 1.7.6 =
 * fixed: color of progressbar for 4 more admin themes in WP 3.8